 An examination of ethical, technological and social implications of the broadcast communication professional environment.
 Students are assessed for preparation to enter the broadcast communication career field as well as compilation and presentation of the senior portfolio.
-Both semesters, one hour.
-Prerequisite: three RTV Concentration courses and RTV 401.
+Second semester, one hour.
+Prerequisite: RTV 401.